dpdimitrova7/Surroundings-Sentiment-Analysis-/README.md

 3. Run 'PYTHONCLIENT.py' in Python (I have used IDLE 3.8)

-4. Start speaking to the Python program and wait to see the values in the console changing + the colours of the background.
+4. Start speaking to the Python program and wait to see the values within the Processing console changing + the colours of the background.